When watching Lebron James play basketball, I’ve found myself feeling like we’re not even the same species. Same goes for many professional athletes.

 Focus on gratitude and keeping an open mindset.

-Being flexible when things go wrong allows you to pivot as necessary.
+Being flexible when things go wrong allow you to pivot as necessary.

-Pivoting creates an advantage and allows you to leverage your talent in new ways.
+When you can pivot quickly, you gain an advantage over those who don’t and will get to leverage your talent in new ways.

 Teachable people ask questions and look for their blind spots.